-The renowned streaming service Netflix, known for its vast library of content, is currently facing lawsuit from Meta due to a backroom deal.
-According to The Hollywood Reporter, back in 2015, Meta, formerly known as the Facebook company, who is known for creating connection people and growing business faced issues with its ad revenue, which was caused by a decrease in price growth and a data shortage in the system to be personalized for each user.
+The renowned streaming service Netflix, known for its vast library of content, is currently facing lawsuit from Meta due to an alleged backroom deal.
+According to The Hollywood Reporter, back in 2015, Meta, formerly known as the Facebook company, which is known for creating connections with people and growing business, faced issues with its ad revenue, which was caused by a decrease in price growth and a data shortage in the system to be personalized for each user.

 According to The Hollywood Reporter, a spokesperson from Meta denied the allegations against them in a statement: “This suit is baseless, and there is no evidence that any such agreement exists.”
 The two social media giants have been working together for decades.
 Netflix bought millions of dollars in ads, which increased Meta’s ad targeting.